 - 1. That the author has the right to grant use of the image. - 2.
-That he or she gives permission for the image to be used in the directed project or thesis.
+That he or she gives permission for the image to be used for your specific purposes.

 It is always a good idea, even if an author gives permission, to follow up with the publisher of the source from which the image is taken and ensure a release is not also needed from the publisher.